 Using automated testing is up to the individual company to some degree, but Agile in general and Scrum, in particular, encourage automated testing.
 When you use an automated regression or performance testing tool, you create an avenue for continuous and quick development and delivery.
 This helps to create customer loyalty and satisfaction and leads to greater revenue and growth over time.

-So that’s the story, happy campers.
 Agile is everywhere in software development, and you can expect some questions about it in your next developer interview.
 Our guide gives you Agile Scrum interview questions and helps you prepare to knock your next interview out of the park.
-Our Agile interview questions and some study will set you up for career success.
+Paired with some studying, our Agile interview questions will set you up for career success.